 Hospitalization is necessary when any of several symptoms from chronic malnutrition are present.
 These include weight under 75% of ideal body weight, dehydration, abnormal heart rhythms, electrolyte imbalances, low heart rate, low blood pressure, slowed growth in kids, complete abstinence from eating, out of control behavior, and medical or psychiatric emergencies.

 Not only can these effects of anorexia require hospitalization, but also the process of returning to a healthy weight needs careful medical supervision.
-Refeeding syndrome is a derangement of the body’s electrolyte balances that results from unrestricted eating following chronic malnutrition like that in anorexia.
+Refeeding syndrome is a derangement of the body’s electrolyte balances.
+It results from unrestricted eating following chronic malnutrition like that in anorexia.
 Risks include potentially fatal heart rhythm disturbances, widespread organ damage, breathing problems, and neurological issues.
 Anyone who has been underfed for even as little as five days is in peril, and hospitalization may be necessary for close monitoring.
-Hospitalization is most effective and its results last longer when people remain in the hospital until their weight is at least 90% of what is appropriate for their age and height.
+Results last longer when people remain in the hospital until their weight is at least 90% of what is appropriate for their age and height.

 For people who do not need to be in the hospital but still need extra help, these services can also come in the form of a day hospital, where they spend several hours a day, five days a week in treatment but go home at night.
 For some people this treatment structure is just as effective as hospitalization but gives people more independence.
 Day hospitals can also serve as a stepping stone to ensure that progress made while staying in the hospital is not lost when people return home.